SITE MENU

 Outside the Durness Tourist Information Office you will see an arrangement of large local rocks.
 These are huge specimens showing the variety which can be found in the local area.
 Inside the building have info on the local wildlife and some of the guided walks to Faraid Head.

-The village also has a youth hostel, campsite, filling station, grocery, gift shop, bookshop, post office, etc. The Durness Highland Gathering take place in July.
+The village also has a youth hostel, campsite, filling station, grocery, gift shop, bookshop, post office, etc. The Durness Highland Gathering take place in late July.

 The village hall garden is the site of the John Lennon Memorial (the ex-Beatle spent many childhood holidays here).